 A decade of ideological indoctrination enforced by Beijing communists in Hong Kong education and public life provoked strong resistance.
-Eventually, in 2019 Hong Kong was forced to introduce certain extradition law, completely destroying the political autonomy of the region by allowing Beijing police to arrest anyone they deem offensive to the Chinese Communist Party.
+Eventually, in 2019 Hong Kong was forced to introduce certain extradition laws, completely destroying the region’s political autonomy by allowing Beijing police to arrest anyone they deemed offensive to the Chinese Communist Party.

 Criminalized freedom of speech, freedom of media and freedom of association revived the narrative of the Tiananmen protests 30 years later by means of the biotech regime.
 Thousands of HK students ended up in political imprisonment for up to a decade – possibly fermenting now into the future political elite of China.